• Skip to primary navigation

 Inside Constructor Block ( Blank final variable )

-If a final variable is not initialized at the time of declaration that type of variable is called the final blank variable, then we can initialize that final variable inside the constructor of the class on which the final variable is mentioned.
-If you try to initialize a final blank variable in any other way, then you will get a compilation error.
+Suppose a final variable is not initialized at the time of declaration.
+In that case, that variable type is called the final blank variable.
+Then, we can initialize that final variable inside the class constructor on which the final variable is mentioned.
+If you try to initialize a final blank variable in any other way, you will get a compilation error.

 Take a look at the below example of how to initialize a final blank variable: